night-shift/Srl/readme.md

     // pass the bit-wrap
     ctx ("data", wrap);

-    // or simply use the shortcut for serializing vectors as binary data ctx ("datavec", VecWrap<uint8_t>(binary));
+    // or just use the shortcut for serializing vectors as binary blobs ctx ("datavec", VecWrap<uint8_t>(binary));
   }
 };